innovationinsoftware/policy-dev/lab3.md

 Run the policy and confirm it passes.
 Try changing the arguments to see different results.

 **Explanation:**
+- You define a function with `func(name, ...) { ... }` and use `return` to specify the output.
+- Arguments are passed in parentheses, e.g., `add(2, 3)`.
+- The function can return any value, and you can use the result in rules or other functions.
-Functions with multiple arguments let you write more flexible and powerful logic in your policies.
+- Functions with multiple arguments let you write more flexible and powerful logic, making your policies easier to maintain and adapt to new requirements.

 ---